magrathealabs/feito/README.md

 Download the dependencies with `pip install -r requirements.txt`

-## 1) Steps taken in Feito
+## Steps taken in Feito

 Feito analysis is done with [Prospector](https://github.com/landscapeio/prospector).
-When `python run.py` is called, these are the actions taken:
+When `python run.py` is called, these are the actions taken:<br>
 **1)** Gets the added, modified, renamed and copied files from the diff against the master branch.<br>
 **2)** Filters the files by removing every non Python file.<br>
 **3)** Runs Prospector on the Python files returned from the step above.<br>